kerrynakayama/developintelligence_data_engineering/Day_03/LAB_09/LAB_09.md

 ![Alt Text](https://media.giphy.com/media/l1J9LMNeWISnddECA/giphy.gif)
 ## Create at least one macro

+-
+-
+-
+-

+#### In case you want a reminder I created this CTE if you would like to use it

 ```sql

 create or replace sequence seq_cust start = 1 increment = 1;